ethereum/remix-ide/docs/tutorial_debug.md

 This will send the Ether to the function.

 Because we are using the `Remix VM`, everything happens almost instantly.
-(If we had been using Injected Web 3, then we would have to need to approve the transaction, pay for gas and wait for the transaction to get mined.)
+(If we had been using Injected Web 3, then we would have needed to approve the transaction, pay for gas and wait for the transaction to get mined.)

 Remix displays information related to each transaction result in the terminal.